Qumulo/docs/administrator-guide/qumulo-core/openmetrics-api-specification.md

 https://<my-cluster-hostname>:8000/v2/metrics/endpoints/default/data
 ```

-You can configure a system that supports the [OpenMetrics Specification](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md) to use [bearer token authentication](using-access-tokens.md) to access this endpoint.
+You can configure a monitoring system that supports the [OpenMetrics Specification](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md) to use [bearer token authentication](using-access-tokens.md) to access this endpoint.

 ## Metric Types
-All available Qumulo metrics belong to one of the four types that the OpenMetrics standard defines.
+All Qumulo metrics belong to one of the following OpenMetrics types.

 <table>
   <thead>